 Sword Fighting & Stage Combat Classes for NYC Kids

-Here are five places where New York City kids can work on their sword play and stage combat skills—far away from your fine china.
+Here are three places where New York City kids can work on their sword play and stage combat skills—far away from your fine china.
 You can find lots of other offbeat and enriching programs for children in our Classes Guide.

 Sword Class NYC – Midtown West

 Ripley Greer Studio, 520 Eighth Avenue between 36th and 37th Streets

 Founded in 2009, this program combines several Eastern and Western sword-style traditions.
 Siljun Dobup is the study of the curved Japanese sword known as a katana; German Longsword is rooted in fencing; and finally, Kendo, or the Japanese "way of the sword", encourages a strong spirit, healthy body and sharp mind.
 Students practice barefoot and use an iaito, or blunted metal practice sword, which is provided for beginners.
 Drop-ins are allowed provided there's room and no long-term commitment is required.